 For the purposes of this protocol, a cultivation cycle is generally defined as the period starting immediately after harvest of one primary crop and ending after the next primary planted crop is harvested the following calendar year.
-A primary crop is defined as the main production crop grown on a field in a given year (e.g. corn is a primary crop and may be grown on its own or with
+A primary crop is defined as the main production crop grown on a field in a given year (e.g. corn is a primary crop and may be grown on its own or with and organic sources of N).

-&lt;sup>8 Nitrogen application rates in the project description are meant to include total N rate (e.g. the total of all synthetic and organic sources of N).
+8 Nitrogen application rates in the project description are meant to include total N rate (e.g. the total of all synthetic